wonsunahn/CS1632_Summer2020/deliverables/ExtraCredit/README.md

 2. MonkeySim method performance tests

-This is the testMain1000000() test in MonkeySimTest.java.
+This is the testMainPerformance() test in MonkeySimTest.java.

 3. MonkeySimTest on MonkeySim